haimengsong/ocr-client/README.md

 I believe there are many people doing the same thing like I did but the process of collecting skills in job descriptions and searching online courses from websites is not quite easy.
 That is what our project would like to opitimize...

-## Core Functionality
+## Functionality
 User submits a job description and the website will list out recommended online courses for each skill order by its frequency

 ## Design
-* Architecture
+* architecture

-* Workflow
+* data
+  * why we choose elastic search
   * data scraping
-* why we choose elastic search
+* business logic
   * how we extract skills from job description

 ## Demo